All Episodes

 I hope you have the answers because I don't.

-I'm Roger Hedgecock, filling in for Rush Limbaugh.
+I'm Roger Hedgecock filling in for Rush Limbaugh.

-You're listening to Rush Limbaugh on the Excellence in Podcasting Network.
+You're listening to Rush Limbaugh, Only Excellence in Podcasting Network.

 It's the Rush Limbaugh program.

-Roger Hedgecock filling in for rush from the studios of KOGO Radio here in San Diego, reminding you at Rush Limbaugh.com to adopt a soldier.
+Roger Hedgecock filling in for Rush from the studios of KOGO Radio here in San Diego, reminding you at rushlimbaugh.com to adopt a soldier.

 That's right.

-Going to match uh givers of a combo subscription to Rush 24-7 and the Limbaughter to a serving warrior in the United States uh services, and this is going to be a great, great program uh in the spirit of the season.
+Going to match givers of a combo subscription to Rush 24-7 in the Limbaugh Letter to a serving warrior in the United States services.

-Jump in all the details at uh rushlimbaugh.com.
+All the details at rushlimbaugh.com.

 All right.